Redefining masculinity to stop GBV

 Integrity and equality underpin Seriti’s mission as a business.
 Over the years, the Company has championed various collaborative initiatives that turn the spotlight on the seriousness of gender-based violence (GBV).

-The What about the boys? programme is the latest of these initiatives and we have partnered with Primestars and various other stakeholders with the aim of empowering young boys to stamp out GBV.
 This programme aims to teach young boys, from an early age about accountability, redefine masculinity and change the narrative among boys.
 Through this programme we aim to build a future free of GBV by helping victims and preventing those who may in the future become perpetrators.

 “As a business, it is imperative to involve ourselves in a programme that is aimed at contributing to building a future free of GBV by helping victims and those who may in the future become perpetrators.
-I am really excited about the work that this programme aims to achieve and the interventions planned to start teaching young boys from an early age about accountability.
+I am really excited about the work that this programme aims to achieve, and the interventions planned to start teaching young boys from an early age about accountability.
 I believe this is much needed to move the needle against GBV.”

-• Mike Teke, Seriti Resources, Chief Executive Officer
+- Mike Teke, Seriti Resources, Chief Executive Officer

 National boy-focused GBV intervention launches